 Fluoride occurs naturally in the soil, bodies of water and living organisms.
 Because the element has been found to reduce chances of tooth decay, it’s something we find in almost undetectable amounts in our water as well as through most commercial toothpaste.

-Dr. Allan Mulandi and Dr. Williams both of North Conway, NH dentist practice also caution against exceeding the recommended dosage of fluoride due to the risk of developing fluorosis.
-If you are concerned about your fluoride intake, Dr. Mulandi and Dr. Williams are here for you to make sure you’re receiving the amount that’s right for you.
+Dr. Allan Mulandi, your Conway, NH dentist, cautions against exceeding the recommended dosage of fluoride due to the risk of developing fluorosis.
+If you are concerned about your fluoride intake, Dr. Mulandi is here for you to make sure you’re receiving the amount that’s right for you.
 Call our caring and competent team today for a consultation.